 But what about the heavy strain on the environment?

 I completely agree.
 Bitcoin and other ‘mineable’ coins use way too much power and this is completely unsustainable.
-However, as long as mining these tokens can be profitable, there will be miners.
-On top of this they keep said blockchains extra secured and it gives value to the virtual coins.
+However, as long as mining these tokens can be profitable, there will be miners and people like Elon Musk are urging miners to use green/renewable energy only for mining, and it seems like they are listening.
+On top of this the mining keeps said blockchains extra secured and it gives value to the virtual coins.
 So I hope the hardware gets more efficient to force the energy bills to lower.

 There is good news though: Bitcoin is just 1 type of blockchain.
 Hyper-efficient blockchains also exist which don’t waste any energy at all.
 It’s entirely up to you to try cryptocurrencies without using Bitcoin.
 So to say ‘cryptocurrency is bad for the environment’ is just not true.
 Some coins are, many aren’t.